City Guide for: County Cork, Ireland

 Kinsale

-Kinsale is a picturesque harbor town renowned for its gourmet food scene and stunning coastal scenery.
-Wander through its narrow, winding streets lined with colorful buildings, browse the artisan shops, and indulge in fresh seafood at one of the many award-winning restaurants.
-Explore the historic Charles Fort, offering panoramic views of the coastline.
+Known as the "Gourmet Capital of Ireland," Kinsale is a picturesque harbor town with a rich maritime history.
+Explore the narrow, winding streets lined with colorful buildings, visit Charles Fort, a star-shaped military fortress, and indulge in fresh seafood at one of the many award-winning restaurants.

 Travel Time